 Most Common Causes of Traumatic Brain Injuries

 Falls account for more than one-third of all traumatic brain injuries.
-The groups most at risk of sustaining a TBI due to falling are young children and seniors.2.
-Auto Accidents
+The groups most at risk of sustaining a TBI due to falling are young children and seniors.

 Motor vehicle accidents contribute to about 1 in 6 TBIs in the United States.
-Although they're only the second leading cause of TBIs overall, car accidents are the leading cause of death due to brain injury.3.
-Struck-by-Object Accidents
+Although they’re only the second leading cause of TBIs overall, car accidents are the leading cause of death due to brain injury.

 These accidents are especially common in the construction industry, which is why workers are generally required to wear hardhats on worksites.
-Struck-by-object accidents are responsible for just over 16% of traumatic brain injuries in the United States.4.
-Physical Assault
+Struck-by-object accidents are responsible for just over 16% of traumatic brain injuries in the United States.

 Assault accounts for about 1 in 10 traumatic brain injuries.
-Fortunately, children and seniors account for less than 5% of assault-related TBIs.5.
-Other Causes
+Fortunately, children and seniors account for less than 5% of assault-related TBIs.

 If you or someone you love sustained a brain injury due to another person’s negligence, contact Englander Peebles for a free consultation.
 You may be entitled to compensation for medical bills, lost wages, pain and suffering, and other damages.
 Call (954) 500-4878 today to discuss your case with a Fort Lauderdale head injury attorney.